tguild/vehicle_signal_specification/docs-gen/content/rule_set/data_entry/data_types_struct.md

   type: sensor
 ```

-The type file may contain sub-branches and `#include`-statements just like regular VSS files
+The datatype file may contain sub-branches and `#include`-statements just like regular VSS files

 ```
 Types: